segment was partly funded by a Local History Grant issued by the Brisbane City

 While the valley's meat industry persevered for decades after the termination of WW 2, in 1946 it underwent one of the most volatile episodes of industrial action in Queensland's history.

 In March of that year the dismissal of 4 long serving employees of a Murarrie bacon factory triggered a state-wide lockout by Queensland meat industry employers after strike action by the Queensland members of the Australian Meat Industry Employees Union which lasted for 14 weeks.
-The campaign eventually generated strike action by other unions in the railways, coal mines and stevedoring sectors; leading to a declaration of a State of Emergency by the new Labor Premier, " Ned " Hanlon, who imposed severe power restrictions ensuing in Brisbane's being blacked out at night during the period.
-The state Industrial Court deregistered the AMIEU and the strike collapsed after union infighting.
+The campaign eventually generated strike action by other unions in the railways, coal mines and stevedoring sectors; leading to a declaration of a State of Emergency by the new Labor Premier, E." Ned " Hanlon, who imposed severe power restrictions ensuing in Brisbane's being blacked out at night during the period.
+The State Industrial Court deregistered the AMIEU, and the strike collapsed after union infighting.

 The union eventually recovered from that episode, and was to launch another strike in 1970 in which the author, as an employee at the time of the Metropolitan Public Abattoir Board cold stores at Colmslie, was obliged to participate.